immich-app/immich/docs/docs/administration/email-notification.md

 </Tabs>

 ---

-Now for each new user created in the system, the system administrator will be able to choose whether to send an email informing the user of the new account.

 :::danger plain password
 Email messages sent by a user contain the login password you set as plain text, it is recommended to choose a password that is not too easy but not too personal.
 In any case, unless otherwise specified, the user will be asked to enter a new password when logging in.